plotly/plotly.github.io/_posts/fundamentals/2016-09-01-mapbox-atlas.md

 A JSON file should load:
 ![Mapbox Atlas JSON File](/static/images/mapbox-atlas/atlas-json.png)

 ###### Step 3.
-Configure the Mapbox Atlas Settings of Plotly On-Premise
+Configure the Mapbox Atlas Settings of Chart Studio Enterprise

-Navigate to your On-Premise settings at your-plotly-domain:8800/settings and scroll down to the Mapbox section.
+Navigate to your Chart Studio Enterprise settings at your-plotly-domain:8800/settings and scroll down to the Mapbox section.

 Enter "ATLAS" as the Mapbox Default Access Token and the URL `https://your-atlas-domain:2999/pages/light-v6/cilo6dghg0008a2kqgq9dnsug.json` as the Mapbox Atlas Default Style URL.